 Self-service access is available

 Chilton library is located on the 1st floor of the main building, in room B1.38.
-If you are a member of HSA staff who is not normally based on-site at Chilton and wish to visit the library, please sign in at the reception and they will notify us to collect you.
+If you are a member of UKHSA staff who is not normally based on-site at Chilton and wish to visit the library, please sign in at the reception and they will notify us to collect you.